 - Run a Telepathy with the simulacrum and have it be your lab rat to try out other extravagant wishes.

-Truly, the only reason I can think any DM would allow this is because, by the time you can cast Wish, you’re already at the point that very little is challenging if you’re sufficiently prepared.
+Truly, the only reason I can think any DM would allow this is because, by the time you can cast 9th-level spels, you’re already at the point that very little is challenging if you’re sufficiently prepared.

 Jeremy Crawford has answered several questions about Simulacrum on Twitter, and has clarified that the intent of the spell is that you “take a snapshot of that creature’s game statistics at the completion of the 12-hour casting, and those become the statistics of the simulacrum.
 He also suggested that corrections to Simulacrum would make it into Errata in a separate tweet, but it’s been 2+ years and that hasn’t happened, so either WotC forgot or Mr. Crawford changed his mind, because everything above works RAW and short of Crawford’s tweets there’s no indication that RAI is different.

 But even if you apply Crawford’s proposed fix, there’s still an easyily-abused Simalcrum+Wish loop.
 Simulacrum costs 1,500 gp to cast.
 Wish can produce an item worth up to 25,000 gp.
-Create one Simulacrum and have it wish for an item which you then sell for components at a profit of 23,500 gp (enough for just over almost 16 additional simulacrums), then use the additional value to safely abuse Wish.
+Create one Simulacrum and have it Wish for an item which you then sell for components at a profit of 23,500 gp (enough for just over almost 16 additional simulacrums), then use the additional value to safely abuse the spell.

 If you’ve kept reading past this point, we now start to get into how truly game-breaking “you do not need to meet the requirements” truly is.
 Use Wish to mimic Dream of the Blue Veil and force your campaign into some random setting.
 No magic item or person from it required.
 Copy Find the Path without needing an item from the location.
 The spell is now much better.
 Cast Plane Shift without needing rods attuned to specific planes.
 Just pick one and go.